methodicalcloud/everythingshouldbevirtual.com/_posts/2017/2017-06-05-ansible-2-3-1-sshpass-error.md

 {: .notice--warning}

+> **Version Notice**: This post references Ansible 2.3.
+Current version is 2.16+.
+Module names, syntax, and best practices have evolved.
+{: .notice--info}

 As you may or may not be aware, **Ansible 2.3.1.0** was recently released.
 After installing **Ansible 2.3.1.0** in my Python virtual environment I immediately ran into an issue that I had not seen.
 My host